grafana/metrictank/docs/quick-start-docker.md

 Note: it also works with `proxy` mode but then you have to enter `http://graphite-api:8080` as uri.

 Now let's see some data.
 If you go to `Dashboards`, `New` and add a new graph panel.
-In the metrics tab you should see a bunch of data already:
+In the metrics tab you should see a bunch of metrics already:

 * data under `stats`: these are metrics coming from metrictank and graphite-api.
   i.e. they send their own instrumentation into statsd (statsdaemon actually is the version we use here),